gsathya/gsathya.github.io/content/blog/ssa/ssa.md

 }
 ```

-The compiler can easily track the `styles` object being created and passed down as props.
+The compiler can track the `styles` object being created and passed down as props.

 <div class="message-box">
 	<p><em>Don't worry too much about the useMemoCache hook, it's an internal API used by the compiler to cache values.
 Think of `$` as an array.</em></p>